Deutsche Telekom wants to make it easier for people with disabilities to have access to the knowledge and information society.

 Services for the hearing impaired

-We set up a hotline (Deaf Hotline) for deaf and hearing-impaired customers in 2003.
-Up to 50 people currently call the hotline every day to get help with connections to their DSL routers, to find out more about special cell phone rate plans or to make an appointment with a technician.
-The employees of the Deaf Hotline are equipped with live consultant workplaces that have HD cameras, among other things.
-Customers and live consultants can see each other using a video-based live chat application and can communicate with each other in sign language.
+Back in 2003, we set up a hotline (Deaf Hotline) for deaf and hearing-impaired customers.
+Every day, up to 50 people contact the hotline.
+Customers and consultants can see each other using a video-based live chat application and can communicate with each other in sign language.

 Since the summer of 2018, hearing-impaired people in Germany have had access to a 24-hour emergency call service with sign language interpreters through the Tess/Telesign interpreter relay service for emergency situations.
-Accessibility and trouble-free transmission of this service are now possible thanks to sufficient data volumes in the mobile phone contracts and adequate network coverage.
 Tess/Telesign is jointly financed by the mandatory social security contribution paid by Deutsche Telekom to Germany’s Federal Network Agency.